RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/installation.md

 http://localhost:5000
 ```

-You can now begin using SEA_2025 to annotate VCF files locally.
+You can now begin using SEA_2025 locally.
+Enjoy!

 ---